anhmy03/Assignment-5/README.md

 - [Entity](https://github.com/uncg-csc340/f24-mvc-demo/blob/94d038d37146b1222997b29a827c9634bd3657f6/src/main/java/com/csc340/mvc_demo/student/Student.java#L5)
   - The Student class is annotated as an `@Entity `.
 This is used by Hibernate (an implementation of the Jakarta Persistence API) to map class attributes to database tables and SQL types.
   - We also annotated with `@Table` to give Hibernate directions to use this specific table name.
 This is optional but it helps with naming conventions.
   - Any Entity must have at least one attribute that is annotated as an `@Id`.
-In our case it's conveniently the `id` attribute.
+In our case it's conveniently the `studentId` attribute.
     - We are also using an autogeneration strategy for the ID.
 This way we are not manually assigning IDs to our students.
 This is optional.
   - An Entity must have a no-argument constructor.
 - [Repository](https://github.com/uncg-csc340/f24-mvc-demo/blob/94d038d37146b1222997b29a827c9634bd3657f6/src/main/java/com/csc340/mvc_demo/student/StudentRepository.java)